-NHMU is grateful to our generous funding partners who are helping to make Teen Explainers possible including the I.J. and Jeanné Wagner Foundation, Chevron, the Mark and Kathie Miller Foundation, and The Rocky Mountain Power Foundation.
+NHMU is grateful to our generous funding partners who are helping to make Teen Explainers possible including the Rocky Mountain Power Foundation, I.J. and Jeanne Wagner Charitable Foundation, Mark and Kathie Miller Foundation, The Janata Family NHMU Teen Explainers Endowment

 What's In It for You?

 Receive training on effectively engaging public audiences